ealtidor/Toggle/README.md

 #  Toggle

 > The purpose of this web application is to provide real estate investors a quick and easy way to manage their properties.
 Investors typically spend about 10% or more of their earnings with property managers to avoid spending time managing multiple listings and tenants.
 Toggle provides users the ability to store all of their properties and tenants in one central location that can be accessed anywhere at anytime.
-Users can manage multiple listings, maintain tenant profiles all, and keep track of scheduled maintenance all in one application.
-Using Toggle will save investors time and money,which will allow them to continue to scale their business.
+Users can manage multiple listings, maintain tenant profiles, and keep track of scheduled maintenance all in one application.
+Using Toggle will save investors time and money, which will provide them the ability to continue to scale their business.

 ## MVP
 - Users can create an account